Radio Rhema. Mostly

 Apparently at the Second Vatican Council (1962-65) the Roman Catholic

-(about time!).
-However, many Roman Catholics do not believe all the teachings
+saved (about time!).
+However, many Roman Catholics do not believe all

-of the Roman Catholic Church anyway.
-Whether this makes them any more
+the teachings of the Roman Catholic Church anyway.
+Whether this makes

-Christian than those who do believe it all we leave to others to debate,
+them any more Christian than those who do believe it all we leave to

-who have more time on their hands (eg, Are
+others to debate, who have more time on their hands.
+(For example, Are

 Roman Catholics Christian?"CARM's position is simple.
 If

-then he is not a Christian since the official RCC position is contrary
+salvation, then he is not a Christian since the official RCC position

-to scripture.").
-Similarly for what rating the Roman Catholic
+is contrary to scripture.")
+Similarly for what rating the Roman

-Church deserves (although there may seem an obvious choice to many).
+Catholic Church deserves (although there may seem an obvious choice to

 Ross, Hugh.

-Christian astronomer.
-Believes in an old universe, and is responsible
+astronomer.
+Believes in progressive creation, and thus in an old universe, and is responsible for creating

-for creating huge confusion in Christian teaching circles (nicknamed the
+huge confusion in Christian teaching circles (nicknamed the Hugh Confusion),

-Hugh Confusion), largely due to his apparent greater faith in the secular
+partly due to his apparent greater faith in the secular scientific

-J K Rowling is the author of the Harry Potter
+K Rowling is the author of the Harry Potter series

-1966).
-She used to be a housewife in England and is now one of the richest
+She used to be a housewife in England and is now one of the richest women

-women in the world.
-She lives in Scotland with her second husband and
+in the world.
+She lives in Scotland with her second husband and two children.

 Branham, and evangelistically distributes Branham's false teachings

-in person, in print, on DVD, through his own web site, and indirectly
+in person, in print, on DVD, and through his own web site.
+He has clearly

-he says he is not personally involved with, but evidently wholeheartedly
+stated he is not personally involved with Gospel

 and that people need to be baptised in the name of Jesus (only, not in

-the name of Father, Son and Holy Spirit) in order to be saved and to avoid
+the name of Father, Son and Holy Spirit) in order to be saved.
+Other

 he teaches and actively promulgates the seriously bad doctrine of William